officegeek/www/content/lektie/ms-power-bi/bi-brugerfladen.md

 ---
-title: Brugerfladen i Power BI
+title: Brugerfladen i Power BI Dektop
 summary: Lorem ipsum, or lipsum as it is sometimes known, is dummy text used in laying out print, graphic or web designs.
 weight: 20
 course: ms-power-bi